paulplant/xdrip4ios_docs/docs/install/build.md

 - A compatible cable to connect your iPhone (Lightning port) to your Mac (USB-C or USB-A as needed)

 It is recommeneded to always use the latest versions of MacOS and Xcode.
 Your iPhone should ideally also be using the latest version of iOS.
 ___
+### Apple Developer Account

+To be able to build and run xDrip4iOS without restrictions on your personal devices, you will ideally need an Apple Developer Account.
+This is a paid account (around 100 EUR/USD per year) which gives you full access to Apple development tools and documentation, together with the ability to self-sign your own apps (or submit them to Testflight or App Store if you wanted).

+More information at the [Apple Developer](https://developer.apple.com) website.

+___
 ### Install the Cocoa Pods Framework to your Mac